ogsevko/ogsevko/README.md

 </h2>

 <div align=center>
-  Back End Developer with 4 years of experience in an American ed-tech company, specializing in integration<br>
+  Back End Developer with 4 years of experience, specializing in integration<br>
   and automation.
 Collaborated with a team of developers on key projects, including automating lead<br>
   distribution and optimizing processes for marketing and sales.
 Skilled in integrating third-party services and<br>
   developing scalable systems.